 There’s something about gothic architecture that really captures me.
 The Porto Sé is one of the most stunning cathedrals in Porto and you can even head up to the roof for another great view of the city.
 Make sure you visit the Bishop’s Palace, known for its epic grand staircase, which is where the bishops of Porto once resided.

-4. Feast on this
+4. Feast on a Francesinha

 You have to build in a lunch break, naturally, so why not try an iconic local dish such as the Francesinha?
 Not for the faint of heart, this sandwich is filled with a range of meats, then drenched in melted cheese and often topped with a fried egg.
 Add on a spicy sauce and you’ve got yourself a party.